-The good news is that there’s plenty of support available to help refresh and overhaul your résumé and social media when planning your return to work.
+The good news is that there’s plenty of support available to help refresh and overhaul your resume and online presence when planning your return to work.
 With competition fierce in the marketplace, it’s certainly worth investing some time to help you stand out from the crowd.

-Whether you have an existing résumé that needs updating or if you prefer to start again, your résumé should be a shining summary of your career to date.
+Whether you have an existing resume that needs updating or if you prefer to start again, your resume and online presence should be a shining summary of your career to date.

 You may already know while planning your return to work if you want to work full-time or are seeking flexible work.
 If you’re a parent, then it’s important to organize childcare in advance.

-In general, be mindful of the fonts you use, and layout chosen, because this will be a reflection of you.
+In general, be mindful of the fonts you use, and the layout you choose because this will be a reflection of you.
 When in doubt, use Open Sans Serif or Arial, keeping it to 10-12 point size for main body copy.

 If you’re including an email address, make sure that it reads professionally – firstname.lastname@example.org isn’t going to get you any interviews!
 A Gmail address is good to have as it’s considered more ‘current’ than some of the other alternatives.

-Only include your social media handles if they’re relevant – more on this later.
-The exception to this is LinkedIn; which should be included wherever possible.
+Only include your social media handles, a blog or other part of your online presence if they’re relevant – more on this later.
+The exception to this is LinkedIn; this is your online resume which should be included wherever possible.